 Want to add to your kids’ geology learning?

 I love watching The Geology Kitchen‘s videos.
-Like this one on the three types of rocks:

 I’m thinking this Geology app by Discover Kids would be a fantastic resource, too.
 Don’t you?